Yin Yoga 50-hour Teacher Training Program 2019

 Yin Yoga helps you cultivate kind engagement with your inner self.
 It is a practice of self-inquiry and ease.
 It is a spacious practice that opens your breath and understanding.
 It is a beautiful complimentary practice to active, Yang Yoga.

-It is recommended that you have a 200RYT before taking this Yin Yoga Training.
 This qualifies for Yoga Alliance continuing education credits.

 This program will lead you through the components that make up Yin Yoga: